cjong1/mortgage_affordability/README.md

 # Implementing a Mortgage Affordability Calculator with Zillow's API

 ## 1. Create the Basic HTML Page and include jQuery
-I created the basic HTML page and included two divs, one with the id of #results.
-I used jQuery in my application by including jQuery from Google.
+I created the basic HTML page and included a div with the id of #results.
+I used jQuery in my application by including it from Google Hosted Libraries.

 ## 2. Create a Form
 In my HTML page, I created a form element that has an input type of submit.